vhartman/vhartman.github.io/index.md

 ---

 I'm Valentin!
 I am a Postdoc at the [Computational Robotics Lab](https://crl.ethz.ch/index.html) at ETH.
+I am working on real-world multi-agent task and motion planning, and am interested in how to deal with uncertainty, and how to get robots to be adaptive to changing circumstances.

+I am always looking for good students - please reach out if you are interested in working with me!

 Previously, I was in [Marc Toussaint's](https://marc-toussaint.net) [LIS group](https://argmin.lis.tu-berlin.de/) at TU Berlin, working on task and motion planning (TAMP) using optimization techniques, in addition to sampling based planners, with inspiration from control theory.
 I was associated with [IntCDC](https://www.intcdc.uni-stuttgart.de/), and was involved in several projects at the intersection of robotics and architecture.